Liz Hager

-Elizabeth S. Hager is an American politician who is a former member of the New Hampshire House of Representatives.
+Elizabeth S. Hager (born October 31, 1944) is an American politician who is a former member of the New Hampshire House of Representatives.

+Personal life

+Elizabeth Sears Hager was born on October 31, 1944 in Washington, D.C. to Hess and Betty Spears.
+She received her bachelor’s degree at Wellesley College in 1966, then her Master of Public Administration at the University of New Hampshire.

+Public service

+Hager was first elected to the state House in 1972.
+She was reelected twelve times, until losing reelection in 2008.
 Hager served on the Concord City Council for nine years and was mayor in 1988–1989.
-She was first elected to the state House in 1972.
-She was reelected twelve times, until losing reelection in 2008.
+She was the first and only female mayor of Concord.

 Hager had been mentioned as a possible appointment to the United States Senate, after Judd Gregg was nominated United States Secretary of Commerce.

+Political beliefs

 Hager is a moderate Republican, who endorsed Barack Obama in the 2008 presidential election due to his pro-choice stance.
 During her career, Hager has sponsored legislation protecting abortion rights.

-Hager serves as the executive director of United Way of Merrimack County.